tjpotenza/kubernetes-modules/README.md

 | (Latency-based, us-west-2)                                                                   \-> [ Delta Target Group ] -----> [ Delta Instances ]      |
 +------------------------------------------------------------------------------------------------------------------------------+--------------------------+
 ```

+#### `NodePort`-Based

+The `shared_endpoint` module _can also_ be configured "in reverse", where a service-specific Target Group is created for passing into `cluster_baseline`, `control_plane`, and `node_group` invocations to have those clusters' instances directly attached to a single Target Group.

+There's a few distinct pros and cons to having all clusters' instance comingled in the same Target Group; it means that with Target Group Healthchecks enabled, a cluster that has entirely failed _will automatically stop receiving traffic altogether, shifting the remainder onto the remaining clusters entirely_.

+This pattern works best when configured with `NodePort`-based services, so that the Target Group Healthchecks can be used to evaluate _just_ that service's health.
+When deployed in this fashion, traffic can be routed between clusters on a per-service basis.
+Additionally, a cluster can be added to a service's `shared_endpoint` before that service is fully deployed there; traffic will not be routed to that cluster until the service reports as available.

+_(The biggest consideration to be mindful of with this architecture's probably the cascading overload scenario: if one cluster is over capacity and fails, then its share of traffic is redistributed amongst the remaining clusters.
+If the remaining clusters were all themselves nearing capacity, a cycle may form where clusters keep failing and redistributing their load over an increasingly small pool of instances until they're all unavailable.
+Auto-scaling, self-healing, and the observability to avoid running this close to capacity are the main defenses that come to my mind against this particular scenario.)_

 #### Shared Endpoints (`NodePort`-Based)
 ```